 How to cut and sew a dress: step-by-step tutorial

-In this article I want to take you into my workshop and describe in detail how to cut and sew a dress step-by-step.
-I will discuss how to get inspired, how to choose fabric and patterns for sewing projects, how to cut and sew the dress.
+In this article, I want to take you into my workshop and describe in detail how to cut and sew a dress step-by-step.
+I will discuss how to get inspired, how to choose fabric and patterns for sewing projects, and how to cut and sew the dress.
 This time I can’t bring it down to “5 simple steps” or “a 3-hour sewing project”; there are plenty of such posts out there, but this is not one of them.
 I didn’t strive for simplicity with this project.
+I prefer to add some extraordinary touches to everything I make and that takes time and effort.
+Of course, I am not successful all the time but I try.

-I sew almost every day.
-It’s something I truly enjoy doing.
-Most of the time I sew something not because I need the garment but because I like to create something nice, unique and elegant.
-Sewing for me is a kind of a creative outlet, kind of art.
+Sewing for me is a kind of a creative outlet, a kind of art.
 I can make a dress in 3 hours.
-I can even show you how to make a dress that’s stylish, flattering and fun in 30 minutes but usually the process of creating something truly special is much longer.
+I can even show you how to make a dress that’s stylish, flattering, and fun in 30 minutes but usually the process of creating something truly special is much longer.
 And it all starts with an idea.

 To me, an inspiration to sew can strike anytime but I just have to know where to look.
 I find many ideas in fashion magazines, I look online on Instagram and Facebook, and I visit high fashion stores to see how this or that dress is made and what design elements I can use in my own garments.

-I don’t copy ideas of others of course.
+I don’t copy the ideas of others of course.
 They just give me the inspiration to create something similar and different at the same time and I work with the idea from a new perspective.
 Ideas of others inspire me to come up with something equally impressive.
 And I always feel there is so much to learn.

 Anytime I find something I like in a magazine or online, I make an image on my phone and add it to my collection.
-The idea sits inside for a while and then emerges and I start to think what pattern to use and what fabric would be suitable.
+The idea sits inside for a while and then emerges and I start to think about what pattern to use and what fabric would be suitable.

-I wanted to make something like in the image above.
-I decided it has to be a blue dress and I found some blue fabric in my collection (I don’t like to use the word “stash” as everybody uses because the word has sometimes negative connotations) and I was debating with myself which fabric I should choose.
+I wanted to make something like the image above.
+I decided it has to be a blue dress and I found some blue fabric in my collection (I don’t like to use the word “stash” as everybody uses it because the word has sometimes negative connotations) I was debating with myself which fabric I should choose.

 Note: Some of the links on this page are affiliate links.
 This means I will receive a commission if you order a product through one of my links.
 I only recommend products I believe in and use myself.